rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 #### Manual

-There is a package containing a site that acts as an Apache user manual.
-It is called `httpd-manual`.
+A package called' httpd-manual' contains a site that acts as an Apache user manual.

 ```bash
 sudo dnf install httpd-manual
 sudo systemctl reload httpd
 ```

-When installed, you can access the manual with a web browser at <http://127.0.0.1/manual>.
+You can access the manual with a web browser at <http://127.0.0.1/manual> when installed.

 ```bash
 $ elinks http://127.0.0.1/manual